 Conventional X-rays create two-dimensional images of the body.
-X-ray images can be produced using film or a digital sensor.
-When created digitally, the images can be easily transmitted as well as enhanced for viewing.
+X-ray images can be produced using a digital sensor.
+The images can be easily transmitted as well as enhanced for viewing.

 Also known as sonography, ultrasound uses high-frequency sound waves to create internal images of the body.
 Ultrasound is used as a diagnostic tool in many different procedures.